txpipe/cip25-search-engine/README.md

 We have deployed this exact template in our own cloud environment.
 You are welcome to browse the [live demo](https://cip25-search-engine.txpipe.io/) and provide some feedback.

-DISCLAIMER: please be gentle, we're testing as we go.
+DISCLAIMER: Please be gentle, we're testing as we go.
 We develop in the open.
 We believe that the development process is as important as the final result.
 If you find bugs or improvements, please share back, _ALL_ contributions are welcome.

 ## Data Flow